I forgot to list a debt on my Chapter 7 bankruptcy petition and schedules. Now what happens? Will it be wiped out or will I still owe it?

 Bankruptcy rules require you to list all of your creditors in your schedules.
 If you do not, then the omitted debt might not be discharged.
 However, in most bankruptcy districts, the omitted debt is discharged if yours is a “no asset” bankruptcy case.
 A no asset case means that you do not have property that the trustee could take and sell off to pay your creditors.
 The majority of Chapter 7 bankruptcies are no-asset cases.

-However, in the First Circuit Court of Appeals, if you omit a debt from your bankruptcy papers, it will not be discharged, even if yours is a no asset case.
-The states in the First Circuit are:
+However, in some jurisdictions such as the First Circuit Court of Appeals (Maine, Massachusetts, New Hampshire, Puerto Rico, and Rhode Island) if you omit a debt from your bankruptcy papers, it will not be discharged, even if yours is a no asset case.

 Exception: When the Omitted Debt Is Discharged